stepovoy/cancelable-promise/README.md

 ## Goal

-Develop a class CancelablePromise that behaves similarly to the native Promise class in JavaScript but can cancel the entire promise chain from execution.
+Develop a class CancelablePromise that behaves similarly to the native Promise class in JavaScript but with the capability to cancel the entire promise chain before execution.